maxmartinezruts/Urban-Traffic-Congestion-Mitigation/README.md

 The outputs of the NN are the congestion levels of all the roads in the city after X timeframes (obtained by running a simulation of the vehicles moving throughout the city following the policies imposed by the traffic lights).
-By doing so, the NN can predict in a very computationally inexpensive way what is going to be the congestion level of all roads in the city after X timestamps without the need of actually carrying the simulation.
+By doing so, the NN can predict in a very computationally inexpensive way what is going to be the congestion level of all roads in the city after X timestamps without the need of actually carrying the simulation (see Figure below).

 <p align="center">
   <img src="RNN_topology.png" width="350" alt="accessibility text">